 what if a V3CUnit contains two independently decodable tiles supposed to belong two different tracks based on this (dynamic) configuration.
 In addition, mapping of atlas to tile is dynamic normally to achieve best coding efficiency, which means that the association of atlas to tile can change at each frame.

 If we can already place SpatialRegionCollectionBox in V3CBitstreamSampleEntry, why do we need the Spatial base track?
 V3C content in single-track encapsulation is supposed to be self-contained and independently decodable, so it would have to store all necessary parameter sets in the track?
 Are we willing to compromise this design and making single-track encapsulated content decoding depending on the new proposed base track?
 It is in my opinion a cleaner design to keep these tracks independently decodable and store the SpatialRegionCollectionBox in the V3CBitstreamSampleEntry instead.

+At MPEG#153, the following contributions were submitted in relation with this exploration:

+Contribution m75554 highlighted a number of limitations and open issues related to the V3C spatial track approach.
+A discussion about this contribution has been started under the MPEG GitLab Issue #279

+Contribution m75619 proposed to split a single V3C bitstream into multiple V3C bitstreams tracks that are the members of a spatial track group ('sptg'), as an alternative for spatial tracks.
+A discussion about this contribution has been started under the MPEG GitLab Issue #282

+No decisions were made on these inputs during MPEG#153

 To support spatial tracks for V3C Carriage, the following sections are proposed: